mardiros/plaster-yaml/README.md

 ## With poetry

-You need to register this plugin in your `pyproject.toml`:
+The plugin is registered in your `pyproject.toml, as follows`:

 ```